gustafekeberg/markdown-lilypond-preprocessor/README.md

 The goal for this simple ruby script is to make it easy to include music via a LilyPond snippet in a markdown file.

-*There are many things remaingin before it's useful!*
+*There are many things to do before it's complete!*

 ## LilyPond snippet - example